davebarnwell/dumprequest/README.md

         cd public
         php -S 127.0.0.1:8080

-In another terminal window run the following which POSTs some test data to the the web server you just started
+In another terminal window run the following which sends a PUT request with some form params

         curl -X PUT "http://127.0.0.1:8080/" \
             -H "Content-Type: application/x-www-form-urlencoded; charset=utf-8" \